CyberBotX/SDATStuff/README.txt

 v1.1 - 2013-03-26 - Merged verbosity of SDAT stripping into the SDAT class
                     and removed the static Strip function from this.
-                  - Copied NDS to NCSF's include/exclude handling to here.
+                  - Copied NDS to NCSF's include/exclude handling to here. v1.2 - 2014-10-25 - Save the PLAYER blocks in the SDATs as opposed to stripping them.

 SDAT to NCSF Version History
 ----------------------------
 v1.0 - 2013-03-25 - Initial Version
 v1.1 - 2013-03-28 - Made timing to be on by default, with 2 loops.
-                  - Added options to change the fade times.
+                  - Added options to change the fade times. v1.2 - 2014-10-15 - Improved timing system by implementing the random, variable, and conditional SSEQ commands.

 These utilities are used to work with SDAT files from Nintendo DS ROMs.
 SDATs are created through Nitro Composor, a program in the Nintendo Nitro SDK for the DS.
 NCSF is a PSF-style music format that uses the SDAT as it's "program".

 Contains:
-* 2SF Tags to NCSF v1.0 - A utility to copy tags from a 2SF set into an NCSF set.
+* 2SF Tags to NCSF v1.2 - A utility to copy tags from a 2SF set into an NCSF set.
-*      NDS to NCSF v1.3 - A utility to take a Nintendo DS ROM and create an NCSF out of it.
+*      NDS to NCSF v1.5 - A utility to take a Nintendo DS ROM and create an NCSF out of it.
-*       SDAT Strip v1.1 - A utility to take an SDAT and strip it of all unneccesary items.
+*       SDAT Strip v1.2 - A utility to take an SDAT and strip it of all unneccesary items.
                           (NOTE: Superceded by NDS to NCSF.)
-*     SDAT to NCSF v1.1 - A utility to take an SDAT and create an NCSF out of it.
+*     SDAT to NCSF v1.2 - A utility to take an SDAT and create an NCSF out of it.
                           (NOTE: Superceded by NDS to NCSF.)
-*        zlib DLL v1.25 - Required by 2SF Tags to NCSF, NDS to NCSF, and SDAT to NCSF.
+*       zlib DLL v1.2.8 - Required by 2SF Tags to NCSF, NDS to NCSF, and SDAT to NCSF.

 WINDOWS
 -------